rajeshrideshmukh/missingskill-learning/linux/linux.md

 &nbsp;

-18. **top** -> To display a list of all the running processes along with their CPU uages.
+18. **top** -> To display a list of all the running processes along with their CPU usages.

 19. **more/less** ->